pebreo/pebreo.github.io/midgame/part3-polyamory.md

 ## Antifragile romantic relationships

 While polyamory/ENM might seem like an outlier, its just another type of relationsip albeit more effortful.
-Let's look benefits and the inherent challenges.
+Let's look at the benefits and the inherent challenges.

 **Vulnerability as Strength:**  This is the core of genuine, deep connections.
-When you leave yourself open to be said "no" to, reprimanded, scolded, made fun-of, or humiliated you risk so much.
+When you leave yourself open to be said "no" to, reprimanded, scolded, made fun-of, or even humiliated you risk so much.
+Why?
+Becaused now your ego and self-worth can be attacked.
 However, is there any other way to realize your most personal desires with those you love?
 Also, by working through the "hard conversations" together, partners build incredible trust and deep understanding.

 **Beyond the Traditional Model:**  The very existence of functional polyamory throws a wrench into the assumption that monogamy is the only path to a happy and lasting partnership.
 Couples are successfully navigating open arrangements, suggesting there's more than one way to find fulfillment within a committed relationship.